notnullgames/SDL2Test/Readme.md

 # SDLTest

-This is just a very simple C++ test of SDL, so we cna see how the basic libraries perform on [nullos](https://github.com/notnullgames/nullos)
+This is just a very simple C++ test of SDL, so we can see how the basic libraries perform on [nullos](https://github.com/notnullgames/nullos)

 ## build